cosmos/cosmos-sdk/docs/core/proto-docs.md

 ### Supply
 Supply represents a struct that passively keeps track of the total supply amounts in the network.
+This message is deprecated now that supply is indexed by denom.

 | Field | Type | Label | Description |